lipemat/js-boilerplate/README.md

 1. `.eslintrc`

 Now you may adjust the eslint configuration as desired and run the linter via `yarn run lint`.

+### TypeScript
+To use the built in TypeScript, copy the following items from `templates` into your project root:
+1. `tsconfig.json`

+TypeScript will run a validator during dev and output any errors in the console.
+These same errors will display within PHPStorm if you copied tsconfig.json file in step 1.
+You technically don't have to fix any issues to compile but it's recommended.

+Babel will automatically compile TypeScript files into the finished javascript, and will ignore errors.

 ### Configuration Overrides
 All configurations are found in the `config` directory and may be extended by adding a matching file within your project directory.